 “So, you’re the woman everybody’s calling the Angel?
 Well, bring it on, bitch!”

 Angel sized him up instantly, his stance, the way he was leaning, and the brass knuckles on his right hand.
-She stepped to her left, away from his right arm, sensing that he was right-handed.
+She stepped to her left, away from his right arm, sensing he was right-handed.
 He rotated towards her, hoping to close the distance so he could strike her.
 Angel raised her left hand, and he foolishly followed it with his eyes.
 Her retaliation was swift and painful; she kicked him in the groin, squarely in his scrotum.
 He howled in agony.

 Three male bystanders, emboldened by Angel’s intervention, attacked the other standing mobster, wresting him away from Pastor Montgomery.
 The whole scene had devolved into a raucous street brawl.
 Jeremiah, dazed and bleeding, slumped to his knees.